NonnyTech/ChuksKitchen/ARCHITECTURE.md

   - Cache read-only data (food catalog) in Redis with TTL; invalidate on admin updates.
   - Add pagination for list endpoints (foods, orders).

-- Concurrency & ordering
-  - Implement optimistic concurrency tokens or database-level transactions when creating orders to avoid double‑booking inventory.
-  - Implement a reservation step (place a hold on items) and background task to release holds if payment is not completed.

 - Asynchronous processing
   - Use a message queue (RabbitMQ, Azure Service Bus) for long-running tasks: payment processing, notifications, assignment to delivery.
   - Move order status updates (e.g., Confirmed → Preparing) driven by background workers.

-- Horizontal scale & stateless services
-  - Make API layer stateless; rely on shared DB & caches.
-Use container orchestration (Kubernetes) and autoscaling.

-- Observability
-  - Add metrics (Prometheus), request tracing (OpenTelemetry), and structured logs.

 - Security & identity
   - Replace plain-text password storage with ASP.NET Core Identity or a secure hasher and add an authentication system (JWT or cookie-based) for real role enforcement.